Whistleblower Policy

 • Any known previous circumstances involving the same person(s).

-The identity of whistle-blowers will not be revealed, if explicitly requested so or when anonymity applies.
+The identity of whistle-blowers will not be revealed, if explicitly requested, or when anonymity applies.
 Reports will be dealt with confidentially.
-In the event the identity of a whistle-blower is uncovered, and implies serious risks of retaliation, RFUS commits to take appropriate measures, and to the extent possible, to ensure the safety of the whistle-blower.
+In the event the identity of a whistle-blower is uncovered, and implies serious risks of retaliation, RFUS commits to taking appropriate measures, and to the extent possible, to ensure the safety of the whistle-blower.

-Should RFUS staff face threats as a result of a corruption case, RFUS will ensure his/her protection and safety, including by making necessary adjustments to his/her responsibilities and tasks.
+Should RFUS staff face threats due to a corruption case, RFUS will ensure their protection and safety by making necessary adjustments to their responsibilities and tasks.

-All reports of well-grounded suspicions of corruption will be treated immediately.
-The whistle-blower should get confirmation of reception of his/her report within reasonable time.
+All reports of well-grounded suspicions of corruption or inappropriate behavior will be treated immediately.
+The whistle-blower should get confirmation of the reception of their report within a reasonable time.
 RFUS management will decide who is to be involved in dealing with the case and what measures should be taken, according to the type of case and who it involves.
 All documents relating to the case are to be registered and filed in RFUS’s e-archives, with restricted access to staff members involved in dealing with the case.

-The RFUS Anti-Corruption Policy will be translated to Portuguese and Spanish, and attached to contracts with partner organizations, circulated within partner organizations, and directly explained by RFUS staff to members of the organizations’ technical and decision-making bodies, to ensure the latter are informed about RFUS’s whistle-blowing mechanism.
+The RFUS Anti-Corruption Policy and the Policy on Preventing Sexual Exploitation, Abuse, and Harassment (PSEAH) and Anti-Human-Trafficking will be available on our web page in English, Portuguese, and Spanish, attached to contracts with partner organizations, circulated within partner organizations, and directly explained by RFUS staff to members of the organizations’ technical and decision-making bodies, to ensure the latter are informed about RFUS’s whistle-blowing mechanism.

 Subscribe to our email list